Isle of Wight Guru

 It had its first lighting in 1840 and is still in use today.

-It also has some cottages which are rented out, which are featured in our guide to quirky places to stay on the Isle of Wight.
+It also has some cottages which are rented out.
+They feature in our guide to quirky places to stay on the Isle of Wight.

 Isle of Wight band Wet Leg filmed the music video for Angelica at St Catherine's Lighthouse.
 This caused me considerable excitement.